 After finally collecting my bags I went to the train station and headed to Bologna.
 The train ride was unremarkable, but I had that moment of realization that I don’t speak Italian nearly as well as I would like.
 Actually, I speak fairly well, for an American, vocabulary notwithstanding.
-The problem is I don’t understand enough Italian.
-This is always an acute problem when I first arrive in Italy.
+The problem is I don’t understand enough Italian, which is always much more acute when I first arrive in Italy.
 I expect it will improve rapidly over the next few days, but by then I will be headed home again and the skill will atrophy. *sigh*

 In Bologna I checked in at the hotel and wandered off to absorb the city’s atmosphere.
 This is honestly the warmest month during which I have ever visited and the Bolognese piazze were packed with locals, students, and even a few other tourists.
 Sadly, having arrived late on a Sunday, the markets were closed.
 Alas, I shall have to visit again someday.